broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-workspace-description.md

 To run the GVS workflow on your own sample data, follow the instructions in the tutorial, [Upload data to Terra and run the GVS workflow](https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore/beta_docs/run-your-own-samples.md).

 See the "Job History" tab in the Genomic_Variant_Store_Beta workspace for a recent example configuration.

-### Important configuration notes

-By default, the workflow will write outputs to the location `gs://<workspace bucket>/output_vcfs/by_submission_id/<submission id>`.
-If you want to write the outputs to a different cloud storage location, you can specify the cloud path in the `extract_output_gcs_dir` optional input in the workflow configuration.
-The actual output location will be specified by the workflow output `output_gcs_path`.

 ### Time and cost
 Below are several examples of the time and cost of running the workflow.
 Generally the cost is around 6 cents per sample, including Terra compute and BigQuery compute cost.
 This does not include storage costs.